markbc25/find_my_feast/README.md

 # set up the development environment: https://reactnative.dev/docs/environment-setup?guide=native&package-manager=yarn
     install chocolatey
-    install Node and JDK by opening cmd prompt as admin and running "choco install -y nodejs-lts microsoft-openjdk17"
+    install Node and JDK by opening cmd prompt as admin and running "choco install -y nodejs-lts microsoft-openjdk17" set .env variables on windows (covered in the tutorial linked above)

 # pull code from repo, open terminal, go to root directory of project
     install all dependencies